emilerose2/reference-website/README.md

 }

 23. What is the area property in CSS grid we use for the child elements?
+-In order to start and locate a grid's layout, we can apply to following properties to the child element.
+-grid-column-start
+-grid-row-start
+-grid-row-end
+-grid-column-end

 24. Which sub-property of display grid you can use to prevent displaying empty columns.
 Write a code example of that property.